freesewing/freesewing/markdown/dev/reference/api/config/dependencies/en.md

 ## Structure

-An plain object of `key`-`value` pairs that controls the order in which pattern parts will get drafted.
+A plain object of `key`-`value` pairs that controls the order in which pattern parts will get drafted.
 The value can either be a string, or an array of strings.
 Those strings should be part names.